 If you and your partner jointly own a home and are jointly filing for a debt discharge, then your home can be considered during a Chapter 7 filing.
 However, most states offer homestead exemptions for Chapter 7 filings.
 Many times, however, there may be limitations on the amount that is protected, depending on the amount of equity in the home.
 If you have more equity in the home than the exempted amount, then the trustee could sell the home if the difference would net a substantial amount.
 A Chapter 13 filing does not liquidate the estate.

 529 accounts are college savings accounts.
 While these accounts may be protected during a Chapter 7 filing, there are strict guidelines that must be followed.
-If the money was placed in the 529 account between one and two years prior to the filing, then $5,000 of that specific amount is exempt.
+If the money was placed in the 529 accounts between one and two years prior to the filing, then $5,000 of that specific amount is exempt.
 If placed two years prior, the total amount in the account is protected.
 In both cases, the beneficiary must be your child, step-child, grandchild or step-grandchild.

 These are just some of the questions and considerations that need to be thought about and addressed during a filing.
 An experienced legal expert can help you during this process and provide you with the information you need to make informed decisions.

 Before committing to a course of action, consult with the compassionate and knowledgeable lawyers at Barbara Braziel Law.
 Contact us today at 912-351-9000.
 Find out more about Bankruptcy in our guide: All About Bankruptcy.